 Current ambitions for NHS reform rest on Sustainability and Transformation Plans (STPs).
 These aim to bring local leaders together to create cohesive systems of care that are proactive, not reactive, with a focus on prevention and care being delivered in the community rather than in hospitals.
 They also aim for health and social care systems to properly exploit technology.
 All this will save time and money and deliver better quality care.

-In their current form, however, STPs are not going to work.
-This paper identifies the three key barriers to success and sets out the five changes that need to be made if the plans are to succeed.
+In their current form, STPs are not going to work.
+Reform’s report, Saving STPs – achieving meaningful health and social care reform, published today, sets out the changes that need to be made for STPs to succeed.

 Read the full blog by clicking on ‘View story’ in the image below: